 It very well could be his single most successful pick yet…

 (After all, more than 25,000 current Share Advisor members sure are looking forward to it!)

 And if after being a part of that, as well as the host of other elite investing research we’ll be releasing over the course of the next month, you still don’t think your membership fee is worth every cent?

-Well, just give my team a quick email or call and we’ll happily refund your fee in full!
+Well, just give my team a quick email and we’ll happily refund your fee in full!

 No annoying runaround.
 No desperate “please stay with us!” begging.
 No more than a couple minutes of your time.

-And, of course, your copies of both “3 of Motley Fool's BIGGEST BETS for 2018” (a $57 value – yours FREE!) and “Wealth for a Lifetime: 11 Lessons We Learned from Warren Buffett” (a $59 value) are yours to keep, as sincere thanks for just giving Motley Fool Share Advisor an honest try in the first place.
+And, of course, your copies of both “The Final Piece of the Puzzle: The Australian Investor’s Guide to the Artificial Intelligence Revolution” (a $49 value – yours FREE!) and “Wealth for a Lifetime: 11 Lessons We Learned from Warren Buffett” (a $59 value) are yours to keep, as sincere thanks for just giving Motley Fool Share Advisor an honest try in the first place.

 As I said before, this isn’t something you’re ever likely to come across in the financial services industry…